Seth Ferry: South Australian Jockey Club

 In 1875, or perhaps earlier, Ferry and W. H. Formby (c.
 1818–1892) were commissioned to investigate the suitability of Sir Thomas Elder's property at Morphettville, then marshland known as "Bay of Biscay Flat", for a racecourse.
-They reported that the area was susceptible to flooding from the nearby Brownhill Creek, and that it was littered with dips and gulleys, but both problems could be overcome with earthworks and there was no shortage of sand nearby, and in other ways was an ideal location.
+They reported that the area was susceptible to flooding from the nearby Brownhill Creek, and that it was littered with dips and gulleys, but both problems could be overcome with earthworks and there was no shortage of sand nearby, and in other ways it was an ideal location.
 A racing club company was then founded, and Ferry was one of the original purchasers of a £5 or £10 share.

 Adelaide Racing Club

 Ferry and a small group of sporting gentlemen leased the "Old Course" (later Victoria Park Racecourse) on the East Parklands, for a Queen's Birthday race meeting which they held on 24 May 1878.
 Subsequently Ferry, Gabriel Bennett, William Blackler, and Dr. Peel secured from the Adelaide City Council, with a right to enclose 15 acres and charge admission, the lease of the course for 21 years at nominal rental but with the requirement to effect considerable improvements.
 This lease, which was renewed in a revised form in 1883 was criticised by the Press.
 They then set about forming what became the Adelaide Racing Club, which culminated in a General Meeting held at the Globe Hotel on 14 October 1879, which decided to adopt a modified version of Victorian Racing Club rules; the committee to consist of the four lessees plus three elected members: George Church, Henry Hughes, and W. F. Stock were proposed and elected unanimously.

 In late 1879 the totalizator was made legal (or more precisely exempt from provisions of the Gaming Act of 1875) on South Australian racecourses, and Ferry purchased at the cost of £300 a "box tote", which he leased to the Club, at some profit to himself if the machine's legal status did not change.
 Bookmakers were charged 10 guineas to operate on the grounds.
 A Melbourne "bookie", Joe "Leviathan" Thompson, refused to pay this charge, and sued the lessees for being refused admission.
 He won, but it was a Pyrrhic victory, costing both parties thousands of pounds.
 Thompson's true target may have been the totalizator, not the right of the lessees to charge entrance fees.
 The council, whose lease contract was found to be wrong in law, rewrote it with allowable charges specified.

 Between 1880 and December 1881 three of the lessees dropped out for various reasons, leaving only Blackler and Ferry, who were joined by Blackler's son, W. A. Blackler.
 Several members, alarmed at the club's ballooning financial liability, resigned from the committee, leaving it short of the quorum necessary to appoint replacements, and the Club had to be re-formed.